Kris Jenner ‘Excited About The Future’ After Kylie Cosmetics Sale

 The family will also continue to film their reality series Keeping Up with the Kardashians for the foreseeable future, which continues to widen their reach as they are viewed working on their respective businesses while on camera.

-The clan is currently taping season 19 of the series and there are no plans for the family to stop production of the show at this time.
+The clan is currently taping Season 19 of the series, and there are no plans for the family to stop production at this time.
 The E! series is currently seen in 200 countries around the world.

 Delivered To Your INBOX